stevesavstrom/weekend-redux-feedback-loop/README.md

 - [] Setup Express routes - need GET and POST
 - [] Create input form - how to break into steps?
 - [] Create list to populate on DOMgit

+## Notes
+- POST axios should be on review component - that is where user submits and POSTS to database (could also be on App.jsx).
+- GET axios should be on Admin component (could also be on App.jsx).

 # Project Name